hung101/whatsapp-store/README.md

-> 🚨 **NOTICE**: `@whiskeysockets/baileys` which is this project relied on, has been discontinued.
+> 🚨 **NOTICE**: `baileys` which is this project relied on, has been discontinued.
 Thus, this project will be archived and stopped receiving updates anymore.
 Thanks everyone who's been part of this❤️

 ---